-Now that you are here at Cornell, explore the resources below.
-Print a pdf of this handout.
+Now that you are here on campus, explore the resources Cornell offers.

 Our office is here to:

-— advise you on federal immigration, tax, and labor regulations
+— Advise you on federal immigration and labor regulations

-— provide counseling on personal, academic and cultural matters
+— Provide counseling on academic and cultural matters

-— promote cross-cultural awareness through various programs, workshops and activities
+— Promote cross-cultural cross-cultural connections on campus through various programs, workshops, and activities

-— provide information and referral services to help you get acquainted with the Cornell and Ithaca community
+— Provide information and referrals to help you get acquainted with the Cornell and Ithaca communities

-In addition to providing immigration assistance, the ISSO also organizes a series of fun activities, trips, and informational workshops.
-Fall highlights include a fall break trip to New York City, and day trip to Niagara Falls.
+In addition to providing immigration assistance, ISSO also organizes fun activities, trips, and informational workshops.
+Fall highlights include a fall break trip to New York City and a day trip to Niagara Falls.
 Spring highlights include a spring break trip to Washington, DC, and a day trip to the Corning Museum of Glass.
-Take a look at the schedule of our upcoming programs.
-We also have a free weekly International Coffee Hour, held each Thursday from 3:30-5:30 pm in the Big Red Barn.
 Spouses and family members are encouraged to participate in all ISSO programs and trips.

-The Social Security Administration issue a Social Security Number (SSN) to all who are work-eligible as a way to identify and track individuals for taxation purposes.
-Although the Social Security Administration states that the SSN is intended only for employment purposes, some public and many private institutions, such as banks, phone companies, and utilities (gas and electric) have adopted the SSN as a unique identifier for its customers.
-If you are going to work in the United States, either on-campus or with off-campus work authorization, you must obtain a Social Security Number.
-If you are not employed, you will not be eligible for a number.
-Here is more information about the SSN and how to get one.
+A Social Security Number (SSN) is intended only for employment purposes, but some public and many private institutions, such as banks, phone companies, and utilities, have adopted the SSN as a unique identifier for its customers.
+If you have F-1 or J-1 visa status, you may be eligible to apply.
+Find out more about SSNs and how to apply.

-If you already have a driver’s license, you can find information about the convenient Ithaca Carshare program or learn how to buy a used car.
+If you have a driver’s license, check out the convenient Ithaca Carshare program or learn how to buy a used car.

 Adjusting to a new community and culture-and seeking care within a different health care system-can be challenging at first.
 Cornell Health provides resources and tips to help you thrive.

 If English is not your native language, Cornell and Ithaca offer a variety of courses to help you improve your written and spoken English.
-Many are informal and inexpensive, and can easily be worked into your academic schedule.
-They are also a great resource for dependent spouses.
-Review a complete list of your options.
+Many are informal and inexpensive and can easily be worked into your academic schedule.
+They are also a great resource for spouses.
+Here's a list of local English resources.

-Off-Campus Living Office is ready to assist you with your search for off-campus housing and any landlord issues that arise.
+Off-Campus Living Office is ready to assist you with your search for off-campus housing and any landlord issues.
 Their website offers a search engine for rental listings, landlord reviews, the New York State Renter's Guide, and a signing a lease checklist.
 Also check out this useful webinar by Cornell students about housing options and living in Ithaca.

 See the Cornell and Ithaca Resources: A Practical Guide handout.

-The Cornell International Friendship Program (CIFP) matches new international students and scholars with local alumni and other community members to provide cultural, educational and social support.
-Popular activities may include sharing holiday dinners, sightseeing, etc.
+The Cornell International Friendship Program matches new international students and scholars with local alumni and other community members to provide cultural, educational, and social support.

 CUInfo is a terrific source for information about all things Cornell.
 It provides links to information about news and events, special weather conditions, searches and directories, and more.